sharvit/mongoose-data-seed/README.md

 md-seed init
 ```

-`md-seed init` will ask you to choose a folder for your seeders and whether to use ES6/2015 syntax which require babel.
+`md-seed init` will ask you to choose a folder for your seeders.

 `md-seed init` will create the `seeders` folder, generate `md-seed-config.js` and `md-seed-generator.json`.